benjdewantara/benjdewantara.github.io/_drafts/2025-05-09-logic-in-high-school-part-01.md

 * An **existentially-quantified** statement will not hold (be FALSE) if everything within does not hold (every inner statement is FALSE)

-This is somewhat what makes so much sense when I think about it.
+This somewhat makes sense when I think about it.
 The whole point of **AND statement** (and the **universally-quantified** statement) is to recognize the idea that there is only <u>one way to obtain TRUE value</u>.